dougmac3/KES_AEScriptsInfo/README.md

 2. **Include the framework:**
   * By using the #include statement
   * Or by copy and pasting the contents of `trial_serializaton_generic_v3_mx.jsx`

+  **Using the #include is recommended** because you can link directly to the framework file on github and this way your licensing will always be the latest version.
+When you export your script to a `.jsxbin` file, ESTK will import the include into the resulting file.

 ```javascript
 #include "trial_serializaton_generic_v3_mx.jsx";
 ```
+  **IMPORTANT:** You should never distribute the `trial_serializaton_generic_v3_mx.jsx` separately!

 3. **Create a new constructor for the framework:**
   * You must pass the settings object for your script defined above